glowkeeper/digitalDiscoveryPresentation/presentation/digitalDiscovery.md

 - - -

-## Blockchains

-+ Blockchains are formed by blocks of information based on a chain of transactions - hence the name.
-+ The technology is independent of any controlling entity because nodes on its network are equally privileged.
-+ Blockchains also include numerous security measures; properties that result in a system ideally suited for _trusted cooperation_.

-(Trusted cooperation is a key component of my thesis, which asks: _how are blockchains the means by which we may collaborate?_)

 ## Blockchain's Key Features

-+ A public asset ledger of propagated values, which are coalesced into blocks of transactions
++ **Data distribution** - A public asset ledger of propagated values, which are coalesced into blocks of transactions
-+ Decentralised (P2P) authority
++ **Distributed authority** - P2P decentralised network
-+ Changes are tracked and write permissions are controlled by public key cryptography
++ **Use of cryptography** - Changes are tracked and write permissions are controlled by public key cryptography
-+ Technically infeasible to make changes to transactions already on the blockchain
-+ Hence, a blockchain represents a historical record of all transactions
++ **Programmability/automation** - e.g. smart contracts, of which [Provenator](https://github.com/glowkeeper/Provenator) takes advantage

+Hence, blockchain architecture includes numerous security measures, properties that result in a system ideally suited for _trusted cooperation_.
+Indeed, _trusted cooperation_ is a key component of my thesis, which asks: _how are blockchains the means by which we may collaborate?_

 # Bitcoin